 Old School Small-Block Chevy Build

-The small-block Chevy V8 (SBC) is now 65+ years old, and the early Gen-One engines are becoming increasingly sought after by restorers and hot rodders alike.
+The small-block Chevy V8 is now 70 years old, and early Gen-One engines are becoming increasingly sought after by restorers and hot rodders alike.

 So, what exactly is an old school Chevy V8?
-If you want to build an authentic vintage SBC, you'll have to start with a non-PCV, draft tube engine block.
+If you're looking to build an authentic vintage small-block Chevy, you'll have to start with a draft tube engine block.

 What's a Draft Tube?

-Pre-1969 SBC cylinder heads are cast iron and have no accessory mounting holes.
-If you're building a retro hot rod, you probably don't need or care about power steering or air conditioning anyway.
+Pre-1969 SBC cylinder heads are made of cast iron and have no accessory mounting holes, but if you're building a retro hot rod, you probably don't need or care about power steering or air conditioning anyway.

 Early SBC Intake Manifolds

-There are plenty of aftermarket performance manifolds for an early SBC.
-For the most authentic look on a vintage small-block, look for a non-EGR version.
+There are plenty of aftermarket performance manifolds that will bolt on to an early SBC motor.
+But for the most authentic look on a vintage small-block, look for a non-EGR version.

 Note the oil-filler tube hole on the front of this Edelbrock three-two barrel manifold.
 Unlike Pontiac Tri-power Carbs, any Rochester two-barrel can be made to work on these.